 11.1.5 RSNA PeerKey Support

 The PeerKey protocol provides mutual authentication, session identification, and data confidentiality for a station-to-station connection.
-A PeerKey association, composed of an SMKSA and an STKSA, shall be allowed only within the context of an existing RSNA by both peers with a common AP.
+A PeerKey association, composed of an SMKSA and an STKSA, shall be allowed only within the context of an existing RSNA by both peers with a common AP, or between peer APs that implement the AP PeerKey protocol.
 Both the initiator STA and the peer STA shall ensure that dot11RSNAActivated is true before initiating the STSL master key (SMK) Handshake and STSL transient key (STK) Handshake and establishing their respective security associations.

 Instruct the editor to modify section 11.4.2.1.2 as indicated (CID 1328):